 And over time that has come to include other areas like travel.

-For me Slow Travel is to stay in one place for a longer period of time, getting to know it, not just its sites, but the people, way of life and stories.
+For me Slow Travel is to stay in one place for a longer period, getting to know it, not just its sites, but the people, way of life and stories.
 To dig deeper, wider, further.

-I get that others may want to see everything they can particularly if time is limited.
+I get that others want to see everything they can, particularly if time is limited.
 I’m not here to say you are wrong.
 Everyone is different.
 Some people relish a frantic pace.
 I was truly amazed by the energy of some of those in our group who saw so much.
 But I can’t do it.
 My health and mood suffer and I prefer to dive a little deeper into the places I chose to visit.

 On that first trip to the States, I regret not having more time.
 More time to get to know the way of the Amish, more time strolling the streets of Boston instead of a vague memory of a Trolley Tour.
 I want to go back and have a picnic in Boston Common, to hear the stories of the witch trials, to taste my way around the city’s eateries.

 I might go back one day or I might not.
 But the important thing was to learn the lesson of taking time.
-I have no interest in creating a huge list of places and ticking them off.
-I want to be filled with stories, experiences, and personal connections.
+I have no interest in creating a massive list of places to tick off.
+I want my travel to be full of stories, experiences, and personal connections.

-The other factor for me and Slow Travel is that I can be creative, I can catch up on work, and I can just hang out without feeling like I am missing something.
+The other factor that I like about Slow Travel is that I can be creative, I can catch up on work, and I can just hang out without feeling like I am missing something.
 Our last group trip was a Painting Trip, but I also like to take photos and write.
 That takes time.
 I don’t want to be rushed.
 Slow Travel lends itself to creative people.
-It allows us the time to nurture our soul indulging in our passions.
+It allows us the time to nurture our soul, indulging in our passions.

 I had a lot of things noted down that we could do in each place, but I looked at that once we arrived and decided from there.
 You cannot know what the weather will be like, how tired you might be or how the others in your group are feeling.